Will we change our minds when the economy is changing?

 Financial literacy

 The ability to understand and feel in control of one's personal economy, regardless of gender, age or other such differences.
+In 2024 we added a couple of questions on fraud.
+Results will be reported in different articles.

 Although not exclusive to the Nordics, these four areas tap into values associated with the region and important for its growth and economic success.
 In the recent Sustainable Development Report for 2022, the four Nordic countries were top-ranked among countries most rapidly transforming into sustainable and equal societies.
 In the World Value Survey, the Nordic countries are top-ranked on self-expression, where environmental protection and gender equality are foundations.